 What is a Communication Report?

-A report is utilized according to its function and created according to the needs of its reader.
+A report is utilized according to its function and created according to the needs analysis of its reader.
 Its contents are displayed in a way that is easily understandable to the reader.
 A report is not solely made up of words and calculated numbers; but also of charts, tables, and graphs that impart the information in a vivid way.
 Since it is designed to record and convey information to the reader, emphasis should be put on the organization of its findings.
 In the workplace or at school, a communication report is used to state the interpersonal communication problems that are found, their causes, and how they can be solved.

 Different Types of Workplace Communication